WarlightProgramming/cslbot/COMMANDS.md

-Any location explicitly allowed (at any degree of resolution, if there are multiple- e.g., a player from Texas will get in through this if either the US or Texas is explicitly allowed) to participate should be in this comma-separated list.
+Any location explicitly allowed (at any degree of resolution, if there are multiple- e.g., a player from Texas will get in through this if either the US or Texas is explicitly allowed) to participate should be in this semicolon-separated list.

 See the discussion under [**BANNED LOCATIONS**](#banned-locations) for more details, especially if you're planning on dealing with American states.